trumpfheller/trumpfheller.github.io/testing/bt_protocolerrors.md

 ### 4.Command Recognition Problems:

-* Voice Commands: Failure to recognize or correctly execute voice commands.
+* Voice Commands: Failure to recognize or correctly execute voice commands. (for instance, Google Assitant etc.)
-* Control Functions: Issues with controlling music, navigation, or other functions via Bluetooth.
+* Control Functions: Issues with controlling music, navigation, or other functions via Bluetooth. (for instance the volume controls via voice: Hey Google, turn up the beat!)

 > For some devices you will/might encounter on top additional device specific errors.
 Debugging these errors therefore involves several steps to identify and resolve the issue.